 This essentially subjects the baby to these chemicals during a sensitive time in the development of brain and nerve function in the baby.

 While the mother’s exposures may have occurred for years, the difference is that the baby is still developing during its exposure.

 Autism incidence grows as toxins become more prevalent

-Autism has grown in frequency among children from about 1 in 10,000 to about 1 in 150 children.
+Autism has exploded in prevalence among children over the past few decades, from about 1 in 5,000 in 1975 to about 1 in 68 children recently.
 While some researchers speculate that much of this is accounted for by increased diagnosis, the growth in diagnosis clearly indicates other factors.